 Before closing, some potential criticisms are worth noting.
 First, in the present study, children’s reasoning overall was more consistent with an associative model than one that is described by Bayesian inference.
 Yet that does not mean that Bayesian models could not explain the data under some circumstances.
-For instance, in cases where the causal efficacy is shown to be rare, children might be cued not to use an associative based counting strategy, even when faced with multiple potential causes.
+For instance, one of the pieces of evidence for a Bayesian description of causal inference is that children are sensitive to and make different inferences about the base rates of causal properties (e.g., Griffiths et al., 2011; Sobel et al., 2004; Sobel & Munro, 2009).
+Here, we did not present children with base rates prior to their making an inference.
+If we were to have done so, and in the case where the base rate of object’s efficacy was rare, children might be cued not to use an associative counting strategy, even given multiple potential causes.
 In other words, their inferences about unambiguous data (i.e., individual objects that specifically do or do not activate the machine) should be unchanged, but other inferences about ambiguous data might be different.
 Although we can think of modifications to our associative model, which could theoretically consider such base rate data, the simple connectionist model that we used to simulate the data here would be less explanatory than the Bayesian model we present.

 A second criticism concerns the artificial nature of the paradigm used here, which was necessitated by the COVID-19 pandemic.
 Testing remotely on a computer screen may have introduced a level of noise in the data that is fundamentally different than testing in person with real objects.
 Future studies should replicate our study.
 If such a study revealed that participants performed more normatively than associatively in person, this would suggest that children’s normative inferences may not be as robust as originally thought—it is present when tested in person but nearly absent when tested on a computer.
 Such a finding would be interesting regardless because it would add nuance to the literature on children’s causal inferences.